ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     Quota and usage data on SAFE is updated twice daily so may not be exactly up to date with the situation on the systems themselves.

-You can also query quotas that apply to your current NSCDS directory from the the command line using the `df -h $PWD` command, for example:
+You can also query quotas that apply to your current NSCDS/EPCCfs directory from the the command line using the `df -h $PWD` command, for example:

 ```